 Day 6: Coyhaique / Queulat

 Return to your vehicle for the drive back towards Coyhaique.
-On the way you will appreciate a dramatic change in vegetation from the arid open steppes, transitional bush land to a fully developed temperate rain forest.
+On the way, you will appreciate a dramatic change in vegetation from the arid open steppes and transitional bushland to a fully developed temperate rainforest.
 Stop for lunch at a local restaurant and then return to your hotel to collect your luggage.
 The drive continues north for 3 hours along the beautiful southern road to your lodge in Queulat for a two-night stay.
-Along the way, admire the beautiful vistas of rivers, forests, blue lakes and rivers.
-You will pass by the small villages of Mañihuales and Amengual where you can appreciate the local culture and way of life.
-Once at the lodge, settle into your private cottage overlooking the temperate rain forest and mountains.
+Along the way, admire the beautiful vistas of rivers, forests, blue lakes, and rivers.
+You will pass by the small villages of Mañihuales and Amengual, where you can appreciate the local culture and way of life.
+Once at the lodge, settle into your private cottage overlooking the temperate rainforest and mountains.
 Dinner at the lodge.
 Posada Queulat – Cottage (B,L,D)

 Day 7: Queulat